GamerMANAS09/Encryption_project/README.md

 ```
 ---

-## 🤖 AI Assistance
+## 🤖 AI-Assisted Learning

-Parts of this project—including the design, encryption logic explanation, and README documentation—were guided and refined with the help of AI tools.
-This support helped streamline development and improve clarity while maintaining full manual control over the codebase.
+This project was coded with the help of AI tools to understand encryption concepts like XOR operations, data shuffling, block processing, and reversing.
+AI was also used to improve code clarity through better commenting and structural guidance.
+All implementation and logic were crafted through hands-on learning and experimentation.